MoniMurray/shopping-list/README.md

 On first arriving to the site the user is presented with an uncluttered landing page with simple organiser image.

 All functionality comes from the Logged In Home page.
 A user can add a new shopping list item to their list, toggle the star on/off to mark the item as urgent, toggle the checkbox on/off to mark an item as done, add a note to the item, and also edit and delete an item if the logged in user added the item to the list.

+The contents of The Shopping List, when there are any, are displayed in a table row under headings.

 Bespoke pages for following are launched from the Home page:

 - Register
 - Login